 How To Get A/B Testing Right

 There is a lot that goes into testing, so it’s easy to get confused.
-Some marketers will utilize split testing, but they won’t test the right items.
+Some marketers will utilize split testing in Austin, but they won’t test the right items.

 The first and most important item of any split test is that you present your ad variables to the exact same audience.
 You can’t expect to be receiving the right response if you are randomly sending out emails to different groups of people.
 I’ve included a short list of what to attempt, and what not to, in an ideal split test

 Variables To Split Test: